emmylator/mara-hashidemo/deploy-operator-asg/README.md

+# Demo EC2 Instance Deployment

-# Demo EC2 instance for deployment into application environments.
+Demo EC2 instance for deployment into application environments.
+Pre-installed with Postgres client.
 Optional step to be used after `provision-postgres-singleaz`.

 Configuration in this directory creates the following: